2010 United States House of Representatives elections in New York: District 12

-Results
+Predictions

 District 13

 Democratic and Independence incumbent Michael McMahon was challenged by Republican and Conservative Party nominee Michael Grimm, a former FBI Special Agent, and Libertarian nominee Tom Vendittelli.
 The 13th district covers the entire Staten Island and parts of south Brooklyn.

 In the Republican primary, Grimm ran against the director of government relations for the Climate Group Michael Allegretti.
 Vito Fossella had earlier been rumored to be considering a comeback, but did not run.
 Allegretti had the support of the Republican County Committees of Kings and Richmond Counties.
 Grimm had the support of the Conservative Party's county committees.
 According to an April 2010 Global Strategy Group poll, McMahon led Grimm and Allegretti 56% to 23% and 56% to 24%, respectively.

 Grimm won the general election, unseating McMahon, on November 2, 2010.